MicrosoftDocs/iis-docs/iis/develop/extending-iis-configuration/configuration-extensibility.md

     [!code-csharp[Main](configuration-extensibility/samples/sample30.cs)]

     > [!NOTE]
-    > We have implemented the **IappHostMethodExtension** interface.
+    > We have implemented the **IAppHostMethodExtension** interface.
 This interface has a single method called **ProvideMethod** which logically provides the method.
 When someone calls the method (see Step 3 for how to do this), the configuration system calls ProvideMethod and passes parameters, one of which has the name of the method being called; in the code above, we only handle a method called "deleteLogs".
 2. Build the project again using:

     [!code-console[Main](configuration-extensibility/samples/sample31.cmd)]